 The boat proclaims to have commentary also in Dutch and English, and to some extent it does, for basics such as welcome aboard messages.
 As we travelled along the banks of the lake other sites were pointed out, such as the Bay of Bones Museum and the town jokingly called St Tropez by the locals.
 At these points there was only a quick mention made in English, but a much longer commentary in what I presume was Macedonian.
 At some other points there was no English commentary at all.
 Nevertheless, it was an enjoyable ride each way, and I would happily recommend it.

 Note the boat left almost exactly on time from both Ohrid and St Naum.
 Don’t be late or you will likely miss it.

 The monastery itself sits high on a cliff over looking the lake.
 The church was built in the tenth century, and is now the burial place of St Naum.
 It is an Eastern Orthodox Church with many old frescoes on the walls, and some of the best Macedonian icons are housed here.
 It is quite small, and was crowded with people, tourists and worshippers alike, during our visit.
 Photos were not allowed, so you will have to visit for yourself to see inside.
 Entry was free.

-Outside of the church is a fantastic area with amazing views over the lake.
+Inside the grounds of the Macedonian monastery is a fantastic area with amazing views over the lake.
 There is also a hotel which now takes up part of the old monastery buildings, and a restaurant.
 The gardens behind the monastery are lovely and a great place to relax in the shade in the heat of summer.

 Slightly further afield are a few other smaller chapels if you wish to walk to visit them too.
 There are frequent maps and well marked paths showing the way.Go far enough and you will be exploring the National Park of Galicica, but that is better off being left for another trip.